rubyonjets/jets-docs/_docs/learn/job/new-project.md

         create  config/environments/production.rb
         create  config/environments/test.rb

-The project structure is very lightweight for job mode, which is perfect for a Lambda Job.
-For more information about the folders see [Project Structure]({% link _docs/structure.md %}).
+The project structure is nice and lightweight for job mode.
+For more information about the folders, see [Project Structure]({% link _docs/structure.md %}).

 ## Application Config